demyMichaels/raven/features.md

 Beyond user authentication, authorization, payment integration, and analytics, here are some other common and crucial features for web applications:

+Domain and hosting: My project is currently hosted using Github Pages and namespace domain provider (I think)

+Analytics: This is currently provided by Google Analytics

+User authentication

+User authorization

+Payment Integration

+Database: I am considering Supabase and Firebase to manage my data, set up authentication, and create backend functions.

 User Interface (UI) and User Experience (UX): Designing and implementing an intuitive, visually appealing, and easy-to-use interface for users to interact with the application.